regehr/opt-fuzz/scripts/test-llvm-backends/README.md

 # Build alive2

+- clone an LLVM, it should be the same version that you will build Anvill against

-- build an LLVM with exception handling and RTTI enabled; you can make this happen with a cmake command similar to this one:
+- build LLVM with exception handling and RTTI enabled; you can make this happen with a cmake command similar to this one:

 ```